 - Final quality control –Packing & assortments, Fabric defects, Workmanship defects, General defects, Measurement deviations

 On top of the parameters above, you need to add extra if you have a sustainable approach, such as formaldehyde levels and pH range.

-The above is only applicable to products but you should have quality standards for all aspect of your business.
-E.g. customer service, shipping, returns etc.
+The above is only applicable to products but you should have quality standards for all aspects of your business.
+E.g. customer service, shipping, returns, etc.